A Deep Ordinal Distortion Estimation Approach for Distortion Rectification: Approach

 3. Our ordinal distortion loss fully measures the strong ordinal correlation in the proposed representation, facilitating the accurate approximation of distortion distribution.

-4. We can easily calculate the distortion parameters with the estimated ordinal distortion in terms of the camera model.
-In contrast to previous methods, our method is able to handle various camera models and different types of distortion due to the unified learning representation.
+4. We can easily calculate the distortion parameters with the estimated ordinal distortion.
+In contrast to previous methods, our method can handle various camera models and different distortion types due to the unified learning representation.